jg-97/p8105_hw2_jg4197_for_jeff/README.md

 This is the first try for homework 2. wish not to change too much later.
 A change in scatterplot.
 Some changes in month.name.
+Some changes on reading path and recode function